My simple video editing system (for normal people)

 The BEST video editing tool

 The tool is called, Descript and you might have heard of it before.
 It is an AI-based tool that has been rapidly evolving.
 It actually started as a tool to help podcasters create their content and share it.
 It has rapidly morphed into a one-stop shop for all things content creation.
 It is a powerful video editor, and that's how I use it currently.
 As luck would have it, the timing of this blog has coincided with Descript rolling out some announcements about new updates that they've been making.
-I'm sharing all of this with you, so you can be as excited as I am to use this time-saving tool.

 What is Descript?